wso2/docs-choreo-dev/en/docs/develop-components/develop-integrations/develop-a-scheduled-integration.md

 The observability view in Choreo displays graphs that depict details such as throughput, latency, diagnostic data, and logs to identify and troubleshoot anomalies in components you deploy.

-To visualize and monitor the performance of the scheduled integration component you deployed, click **Observe** in the left navigation menu.
+To visualize and monitor the performance of the scheduled integration component you deployed, click **Observability** in the left navigation menu.
 You can observe the following:

  - The throughput and latencies of requests served over a given period.
  - The logs that are generated over a given period.